 • This can include destructive behavior.

-• Excessive barking when you are away from homeOpens in a new tab..
+• Excessive barking when you are away from home.

 • Being excessively clingy and demanding to be left alone when you are at home.